-Our law firm has never handled one of these case and probably never well.
+Our law firm has never handled one of these cases and probably never will.
 I buried the lede, right?

 You could fill the largest stadium in the United States with cases that come from medical malpractice in this country each year where the victim was killed.
-Yet only a fraction of those people bring successful claims.
+Yet only a fraction of those people brings a successful claim.
 There are many, many more injury claims where negligence is the cause of the injury but no claim is ever brought.
 There are some cases I’m sure where the negligence is so over-the-top that our firm would take the case.
-But the vast majority of these cases where malpractice occurred are of the “this is more probably than not malpractice but I not 90% certain” variety.
+But the vast majority of these cases where malpractice occurred are of the “this is more probable than not malpractice but I am not 90% certain” variety.
 That is not enough to bring a claim, regrettably.

 - Hip replacement product liability cases